-NOTE: The computer attempts to boot to all bootable devices but if no bootable device is found, the computer generates the No boot device available error message.
+NOTE: The computer attempts to boot from all bootable devices but if no bootable device is found, the computer generates an error message that states No boot device available.
 Press the <F1> key to retry the boot, or press the <F2> key to enter the setup utility.